CPA Ethics Exam: Complete Guide [2025]

 10. I registered and passed the exam in State A, but will move to State B shortly.
 I am about to take the CPA Ethics exam.
 Which state board should I send my score to?

-If your plan of working in State B is quite permanent, you can ask the AICPA to send your score to State B directly and transfer your CPA exam credit from State A to B at the same time.
+If you plan on working in State B permanently, you can ask the AICPA to send your score to State B directly and transfer your CPA Exam credit from State A to B at the same time.
 Additionally, you’ll need to have fulfilled State B’s education and experience requirements for licensing before the transfer.
 Generally speaking, if State A is a substantially equivalent state, there shouldn’t be an issue.

 CPA Ethics Exam by AICPA: Overview